bkvillalobos/coding-assignment/README.md

 The resulting dataframe can be saved if the `-s True` flag is passed to runner.py

 #### Metric calculation
-Finally, the metric calcualtions are executed iteratively for each number of recommendations, from 10-1.
+Finally, the metric calculations are executed iteratively for each number of recommendations, from 10-1.
 At each iteration, the `num_recs` variable is decremented, and the corresponding column is dropped from the transformed dataframe.
 The total purchases column is updated accordingly, and the metrics are calculated again at this level of recommendations.

 ## Project Organization
 Files & Directories: